 What are the environmental impacts of economic development in Nigeria?

-The rapid rate of economic development in Nigeria has had a negative impact on the environment.
+The rapid rate of economic development in Nigeria has harmed the environment.

 Oil extraction in the Niger Delta has had a significant impact on the environment.
-Oil spills have destroyed aquatic ecosystems and burning gases associated with oil extraction has caused considerable air pollution, leading to the release of greenhouse gases and causing respiratory problems for local people.
+Oil spills have destroyed aquatic ecosystems, and burning gases associated with oil extraction have caused considerable air pollution, releasing greenhouse gases and causing respiratory problems for local people.
 Tin mining has caused soil erosion and has polluted water supplies.

-The oil company Royal Dutch Shell has caused devastating environmental pollution due to two massive oil spills at Bodo in Ogoniland, a small region of the Niger delta.
-In 2008 there was a rupture of the Bodo-Bonny trans-Niger pipeline that pumps 120,000 barrels of oil a day through the community.
-20 sq km of creaks and inlets, on which Bodo and as many as 30 other settlements depend on, has been destroyed.
-At the time, no attempt was made to clean up the spill, which has collected in creeks, washes in and out with the tide and has infiltrated farmland and entered the water table.
+The oil company Royal Dutch Shell has caused devastating environmental pollution due to two massive oil spills at Bodo in Ogoniland, a small region of the Niger Delta.
+In 2008, the Bodo-Bonny trans-Niger pipeline ruptured, pumping 120,000 barrels of oil daily through the community.
+20 sq km of creaks and inlets, on which Bodo and as many as 30 other settlements depend, has been destroyed.
+At the time, no attempt was made to clean up the spill, which had collected in creeks, washed in and out with the tide, infiltrated farmland, and entered the water table.

-It was not until an investigation by the United Nations that steps were taken to clean up the area, some 10 years after the spill.
+It was not until an investigation by the United Nations, some ten years after the spill, that steps were taken to clean up the area.

 The rapid growth of industry in Nigeria has led to the development of unregulated, large-scale industrial developments without planning permission.
 This has led to:

 - toxic chemical discharge into drains and open sewers in cities such as Lagos and Kano.
-This poses considerable danger to public health and ecosystems
+This poses a considerable danger to public health and ecosystems.

-- the wide-spread emission of poisonous gases that affect the health of local people and contribute to climate change
+- due to the widespread emission of poisonous gases that affect the health of local people and contribute to climate change.

 - up to 80% of Nigeria’s forests have been lost.
-Deforestation has led to increased soil erosion and an increase in climate change gases being released into the atmosphere.
+Deforestation has led to increased soil erosion and climate change gases being released into the atmosphere.
 An important carbon store has been lost due to deforestation.

-The rapid growth and urban sprawl of cities such as Lagos have had a considerable impact on the environment.
+The rapid growth and urban sprawl of cities like Lagos have considerably impacted the environment.
 The countryside has been lost to the construction of squatter settlements and industry.
-Inadequate sanitation and increased domestic and industrial waste has caused watercourses to become polluted.
-Urban growth has also led to a rapid increase in the amount of traffic, leading to increased air pollution and greenhouse gas emissions.
+Inadequate sanitation and increased domestic and industrial waste have polluted watercourses.
+Urban growth has also led to a rapid increase in traffic, increasing air pollution and greenhouse gas emissions.

 Related Topics